-What Can a Handyman Do in Chetek, Wisconsin?
+What Can a Handyman Do Without a License in Chetek, Wisconsin?

 In Wisconsin, there is no single state-issued “general contractor license” for typical handyman/remodeling work, but most residential/small commercial contractors must register with the state as a Dwelling Contractor (and often also hold Dwelling Contractor Qualifier status) when doing 1–2 family dwelling work.
 Separate state credentialing applies to regulated trades (electrical, plumbing) and many projects still require local building permits even if you’re exempt from a credential.